RazrFalcon/rctree/README.md

 #### As source

-The library consists of a single file which you can copy to your project.
+The crate consists of a single file which you can copy to your project.

-This is a preferable solution since you can tweak the crate for your needs.
+This is a preferable solution since you can tweak it for your needs.

 #### As crate